samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 - Plant
 - Undead

-The types don’t have rules themselves, but some rules in the game affect creatures of certain types in different ways.
+The types don't have rules themselves, but some rules in the game affect creatures of certain types in different ways.

 ---

 ### Critical Hit

-If you roll a 20 on the d20 for an attack roll, you score a Critical Hit, and the attack hits regardless of any modifiers or the target’s AC.
-A Critical Hit lets you roll extra dice for the attack’s damage against the target.
-Roll all of the attack’s damage dice twice and add them together.
+If you roll a 20 on the d20 for an attack roll, you score a Critical Hit, and the attack hits regardless of any modifiers or the target's AC.
+A Critical Hit lets you roll extra dice for the attack's damage against the target.
+Roll all of the attack's damage dice twice and add them together.
 Then add any relevant modifiers. *See also* chapter 1 ("[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#CriticalHits)").

 ---